What does your ideal customer look like?

 We all want more great customers that are a pleasure to do business with, don’t we?
 But often we end up with customers that are less than ideal – the ones that cause hassle and take up a disproportionate amount of time.
 Well, the first step to getting more ideal customers is to identify exactly what makes a customer “ideal” in your eyes, and be as detailed in your description as you can!

 An A-grade customer is your favourite kind of customer.
-They probably pay your invoices on time, are pleasant to deal with, happy to pay your quoted price, refer other people to you, spend a reasonable amount with you and generally meet all the criteria you listed for your ideal customers.
+They probably pay your invoices on time, are pleasant to deal with, happy to pay your quoted price, refer other people to you, and spend a reasonable amount of money.
+In short, they meet all the criteria you listed for your ideal customers.
 In fact, if all your customers were like this, your life would be a lot easier!

 B-grade customers are still good customers, although they don’t quite fit your ideal customer blueprint.
 They might be more price conscious, or not buy as much from you, but they still pay on time and don’t give you problems.